 Author and retail commentator Miya Knights told the Sorted Retail Sessions podcast that ‘retailers mistakenly think omnichannel means that they need to be everywhere – but they don’t have to be everywhere, they just have to be where their customers expect them to be’.

 Re-commerce brand musicMagpie is a firm believer in ensuring contact centres speak to shoppers in the right places.
-Johnathan Beirne, musicMagpie Head of Customer, chatted to us and shared advice in a blog about how he manages his busy service channels.
+Jonathan Beirne, musicMagpie Head of Customer, chatted to us and shared advice in a blog about how he manages his busy service channels.

 Self-service & automation.